jmjeong/alfred-extension/README.md

- ctrl               :: Reveal the installed folder in Finder shift              :: Execute extension with the first keyword cmd                :: Open terminal in the installed folder shift              :: Export the extension for distribusion (need export.json file)
+ ctrl               :: Reveal the installed folder in Finder shift              :: Execute extension with the first keyword cmd                :: Open terminal in the installed folder shift              :: Export the extension for distribution (need export.json file)
 ```

 ### export.json